dmonroe85/keyfinder/README.md

     * This is good for exactly finding a unique primary key.
 * `BloomFilterAnalyzer`
     * Stores previously seen row information in a bloom filter.
-    * This is an inexact, probabilistic approach, but it is memory-efficient and can scale very well.
+    * This is an inexact approach, but it is memory-efficient and can scale very well.